Skip to content

 Hesitation marks in suicidal cases.
 In suicide by sharp force, the victim typically makes several superficial trial incisions before the final fatal wound.
 These hesitation marks (sometimes called tentative or trial incisions) are parallel, multiple, superficial, and clustered at the site of the eventual fatal wound.
 They are most commonly seen at the wrist (radial artery territory), the antecubital fossa, and the anterior neck.
 Their presence strongly suggests self-infliction.
 The absence of hesitation marks does not exclude suicide, particularly in cases where the victim is intoxicated or in acute psychotic state.
 In UK forensic pathology practice, the presence and characteristics of hesitation marks are routinely documented under the RCPath autopsy reporting standard as a manner-of-death indicator.
 In India, hesitation mark documentation features in the AIIMS New Delhi forensic pathology autopsy proforma and in Reddy's The Essentials of Forensic Medicine and Toxicology.
 In the US, NAME autopsy protocols include hesitation mark documentation as a standard external examination data point.

-A stab wound is defined by the criterion that its depth of penetration exceeds its surface length.
-The depth component makes stab wounds potentially lethal from a small surface entry.
-A kitchen knife with a 20 mm wide blade entering the left fifth intercostal space can penetrate the cardiac ventricle with a surface wound of 20-25 mm that an untrained observer might not recognise as life-threatening.
+A stab wound is defined by depth of penetration exceeding surface length.
+A kitchen knife with a 20 mm wide blade entering the left fifth intercostal space can penetrate the cardiac ventricle with a surface wound of 20-25 mm, an entry small enough to be overlooked without systematic examination.

 Single-edge vs double-edge wounds.
 A single-edged blade (back + cutting edge) produces an entry wound with one clean, sharp extremity and one squared-off or blunt extremity.
 The sharp extremity corresponds to the cutting edge; the blunted or notched extremity corresponds to the blade spine.
 A double-edged blade (e.g., a stiletto or dagger) produces a wound with two sharp, pointed extremities.
 This distinction is the primary basis for blade-type inference from a stab wound, and it is reproducible enough that courts in all major jurisdictions accept it as valid expert opinion when documented by an experienced forensic pathologist.